No template, no inherited codebase. The artist makes the work in Dubai. I design, code, and ship everything else from Mumbai. Live at leohydra.com.

 Originals don't run through the checkout above.
 Unique pieces are priced on inquiry, captured into the leads table, and routed to the studio manually.
 Two commerce models, one codebase.

 “Arnav handles everything technical at Leo Hydra.
 Site, payments, emails, admin panel, the whole damn thing.
-We've been live and selling since launch and I haven't touched a line of code.
+We've been live and selling since October 2025 and I haven't touched a line of code.
 I make the work, he ships it.”

 The non-code half